MRBrown91/docupets-codingchallenge/backend/README.md

 - Updated the Exception handler to replace NotFoundHttpException exception with more human-readable alternative which did not expose application structure

 ## Future Considerations
+- Implement caching, this was only not done due to docker complications
 - The dockerized Laravel API is very slow to return resources.
 A more appropriate platform would be needed before release
 - Generate Swagger documentation for API
 - Implement unit testing for controllers